 Vice President of Community Engagement, Education, and Inclusion

-- Responsible for the planning, management and implementation of all education on-site, off-site and community based programs as well as exhibit development strategy, acquisition and exhibit improvement efforts and volunteer engagement at Butterfly Pavilion.
+- Provide overall vision, leadership and strategic direction for the planning, management and implementation of all conservation education on-site, off-site and community based programs as well as exhibit development strategy, acquisition and exhibit improvement efforts.

-- Provide organizational leadership as a member of the Pavilion’s executive team providing strategy and vision specifically related to Pavilion’s programs, and exhibits.
+- Provide organizational leadership as a member of the Pavilion’s executive team providing strategy and vision specifically related to Pavilion’s programs, exhibits, volunteers and interpretation.

-- Oversee the research, production and promotion of educational programs including age/grade appropriate curriculums, general audience and professional level classes, seminars and workshops as it pertains to organization’s mission.
+- Oversee the research, production and promotion of educational programs including age/grade appropriate curriculums, general audience and professional level classes, seminars and workshops.

-- Compile, maintain and report current statistical information on program participation as it pertains to youth and adult education; identifying current trends in regional marketplaces in order to remain viable, competitive and innovative.
+- Compile, maintain and report current statistical information on program participation as it pertains to youth and adult education; identifying current regional trends in order to remain viable, competitive and innovative.

-- Direct the design, development and installation of Pavilion exhibitory including the production of educational interpretation in coordination with the Executive Team and organizational strategic planning.
+- Direct the design, development and installation of Pavilion exhibitory including the production of educational interpretation in coordination with organizational strategic planning.

 Chincoteague Bay Field Station